 Make your chinchilla feel like part of the family.

 It’s crucial and will help avoid any depression issues now and in the future.
+Read this list of 9 things you can do with a chinchilla for some additional ideas.

 Ensure You Use a Proper Sized Cage To Avoid Depression For Your Chinchilla